intermountainneuroimaging/bids-hcp/README.md

 # flywheel/hcp-struct
 [Flywheel Gear](https://github.com/flywheel-io/gears/tree/master/spec) that runs the structural preprocessing steps of the [Human Connectome Project](http://www.humanconnectome.org) Minimal Preprocessing Pipeline (MPP) described in [Glasser et al. 2013](http://www.ncbi.nlm.nih.gov/pubmed/23668970).
 Currently, this includes v4.0-alpha release of PreFreeSurfer, FreeSurfer, and PostFreeSurfer pipelines, as well as generating some helpful QC images.
+For more info on the pipelines, see [HCP Pipelines](https://github.com/Washington-University/Pipelines).

 ## Important Notes
 * T1w and T2w volumes should not have any online bias-correction (e.g.: no "Pre-scan Normalize" option on Siemens scanners).
 If on-scanner bias-correction was applied, it must be applied to **BOTH** T1w and T2w inputs.